 Smart TV platforms

 Not every TV has every app.
-In fact, it's only really Samsung that has you completely covered in 2019.
+In fact, it's only really Samsung that has you completely covered.
 Most other manufacturers will be missing one or two of the catch-up or streaming services on their smart TV platform.
 Just be aware of what's missing on the one that you buy.
 You can always add it another way using external kit such as a Chromecast, Apple TV or Amazon Fire device.
 See the best streaming devices in our guide.

 If you're looking to connect Blu-ray players, games consoles, set-top boxes and more to your TV, you'll want to ensure you opt for a model with enough HDMI ports.
 This is unless you're happy to spend your time round the back of the TV plugging and unplugging devices.
 Four HDMI sockets will have you covered.
 Three is ok.
 Any less and we'd be concerned.